233003822e-ship-it/bank-data/README.md

 # Term Deposit Uptake Prediction with Logistic Regression

-## Objective
+Term Deposit Uptake Prediction with Stacking Ensemble Objective

 Banks invest heavily in telemarketing to promote term deposits.
-This project applies **Logistic Regression** to historical campaign data so that the bank can estimate, in advance, which customers are most likely to open a term deposit.
+This project applies a Stacking Ensemble Learning approach—combining multiple base models—to historical campaign data so that the bank can more accurately estimate which customers are most likely to subscribe to a term deposit.

-## Dataset Details
+Dataset Details

-The data comes from the **UCI Bank Marketing dataset** — **45,211 customer records** across **17 fields**.
+The data comes from the UCI Bank Marketing dataset — 45,211 customer records across 17 fields.
 | Field | Kind | What it captures |
 |-------|------|------------------|
 | age | Numeric | Customer's age in years |